anyTV/anytv-node-mysql/README.md

 * Do transactions elegantly
 * Automatic rollback on transactions
 * Easy to specify if you want a pool connection or a per-query connection
-* Specify errors that can be retried and set their max retries
+* Specify errors that can be retried and set their max retries (does not work on transactions yet)
 * Auto-reconnect
 * Easy debugging
 * Use `.args(...)` to help closures